Artworks Committee

 Tiffany de Waynecourt-Steele (external)

 Tiffany de Waynecourt-Steele is a South African barrister and UK solicitor with an art law practice in Geneva, Switzerland.
 She read a Bachelor of Civil Law and a Master of Philosophy (with distinction) at Corpus Christi College, Oxford University.
 Before that, she studied law at the University of KwaZulu-Natal in Durban.
 She was a law clerk on the first bench of the Constitutional Court of South Africa, clerking for Justice Zak Yacoob between 1998–1999.
 Prior to practicing at the Bar in Johannesburg from 2005 to 2008, she was a staff attorney at the Claims Resolution Tribunal in Zurich, adjudicating the claims of victims of the holocaust to Swiss Bank accounts.
 That position was preceded by an internship at UNHCR, London.
 She returned to Switzerland in 2008, where she worked in international commercial arbitration as well as in private client at various Swiss-based law firms including Baker & McKenzie and Anaford Attorneys.
 In 2019, she founded a law practice based in Geneva, focused on the intersection of private client law, art law transactions and disputes.
 Tiffany is a professional advisor to the international art market and a member of the Art Law Foundation in Geneva.
-She joined the Artworks Committee in 2021.
+She joined the Artworks Committee in a voluntary capacity in 2021.

 Tshegofatso Mabaso (external)

 Tshegofatso Mabaso is a curator, researcher and artist based in Cape Town, South Africa.
 She is currently the curator of contemporary art at the Iziko South African National Gallery.
 Mabaso holds an MA in Art History.
 In her practice, she is interested in experimental approaches to knowledge production, exploring new curatorial methods and imagining new forms, whether for exhibitions, collections, or institutions.
 Collaboration influences her thinking, drawing on the wealth of knowledge and approaches collectives have offered us historically.
 Notable recent projects include The Art of Lithography: A Collaborative Expression of LL Editions (2018) at Wits Art Museum; the Minding Our Business podcast (2018/2019) in collaboration with VANSA; and counting (2019) at Johannesburg Art Gallery.
-Mabaso joined the Artworks Committee in 2021.
+Mabaso joined the Artworks Committee in a voluntary capacity in 2021.

 Catherine Kennedy (ex officio)

-Catherine Kennedy works as an archival and civil society consultant.
+Catherine Kennedy works as an archival, civil society and cultural consultant.
 She holds bachelor’s and master’s degrees in Library and Information Studies (UCT) and a University of KwaZulu Natal (Pietermaritzburg) Bachelor of Arts degree.
 She has been working as the trust manager of the Constitutional Court Trust since 2018 and currently consults for the Javett Foundation, a philanthropic organisation which focuses on education, culture and the arts.
 Kennedy was the director of the South African History Archive from 2009 to 2016, served on the board of GALA, a queer activist archive from 2009–2020, and joined the board of the Javett Art Center at the University of Pretoria in 2020.
 She has provided short term archival consultancy in various conflict and post-conflict contexts over the past decade, and currently consults on a human rights archive project in Zimbabwe.
 She joined the Artworks Committee ex officio in 2018.

 Emeritus members